 Check out some of your colleagues’ recent achievements.

-Marcia Lei Zeng, School of Library and Information Science, presented "Visit and Scholarly Exchange at the Metadata Research Center" in Philadelphia, Pennsylvania, on May 18, 2015.
+Marcia Lei Zeng, School of Library and Information Science, presented "Libraries in the Semantic Web" at the Australia National University Library in Canberra, Australia, on June 24, 2015.

 Additional Comments: She presented to the invited librarians of the academic and government libraries and professional associations in the Canberra area.

 Peter C. Kratcoski, Department of Sociology, and Maxmilian Edelbacher presented "Trends in the Criminality and Victimization of the Elderly" at the European Society of Criminology in Porto, Portugal, on Sept.
 4, 2015.

 Summary: The aging of the population in the United States and Europe is reflected in the increase of crimes committed by older persons and the increase in the proportion of older persons who are criminally victimized.

 Peter Kratcoski, Sr., Department of Sociology, edited Collaborative Policing: Police, Academics, Professionals, and Communities Working Together for Education, Training, and Program Implementation, 1st Ed., Boca Raton, Florida: CRC Press/Taylor and Francis Group.
 Peter C. Kratcoski and Maximilian Edelbacher, Eds.
 (2015).